Berkeley SoftFloat is a free, high-quality software implementation of binary

-Target-specific code is provided for 386 and SPARC processors.
+Target-specific code is provided for various Intel x86 processors.

-Other machines can be targeted using these two as examples.
+Other machines can be targeted using these as examples.

 The current version of SoftFloat is

-The following archives contain all the source code and documentation for
+The following archive contains all source code and documentation for

 Once compiled, SoftFloat can be tested using the

 |Berkeley TestFloat is a small collection of programs for testing that an implementation of binary floating-point conforms to the IEEE Standard for Floating-Point Arithmetic.|